MomentsLD/moments/docs/installation.rst

 - mpmath

+- demes

-Dependencies can be installed using pip.
-For example to install ``cython``, run ``pip install cython``.
-All the dependencies can be installed together using
+All dependencies are listed in `requirements.txt`, and can be install together using

 .. code-block:: bash

    pip install -r requirements.txt

-Depending on the python distribution you use, it may be useful to add the directory to ``cython`` in your python path.

 We also strongly recommend installing ``ipython`` for interactive analyses.